Supplementary Python Basics

 and False

-, many other values can be directly used in if
+of the bool type, many other values can be directly evaluated in if

 , while